AnHosu/iot_poc/README.md

 <div align="center">
 	<img width=500 src="images/hardware_setup.jpg" alt="iot setup">
 	<br>
     Raspberry Pi 3 Model B+ with the BME680 sensor.
 The sensor is intentionally placed quite close to the CPU, which will interfere with the temperature readings.
-In case 4, we will deploy calculations from AWS onto the Pi to correct for this, as an example of edge calculations.
+In demonstration 4, we will deploy calculations from AWS onto the Pi to correct for this, as an example of edge calculations.
     <br>
     <br>
 </div>